10 MIT Fun Facts Every Applicant Should Know

 It’s made of gold and features the MIT beaver on top, the MIT seal and dome, and skyline views of Boston and Cambridge.
 The nickname comes from its color and the beaver’s rat-like appearance.

 Each graduating class adds its own details, often including symbols or inside jokes reflecting their time at the university.
-For many students, the Brass Rat isn’t just jewelry but a symbol of everything they worked for.
+For many students, the Brass Rat is a symbol of everything they worked for.
 Alums wear it with pride, and it’s instantly recognizable to anyone who knows MIT.
-Spot one in the wild, and you’ve probably found a fellow problem-solver!
+Spot one in the wild, and you’ve probably found a fellow problem-solver.

 6. MIT helped invent the world’s first computer.